GoldenholzLab/WEARsimulator/README.md

 realSim.py - the CHOCOLATE simulator
-realSim-fake.py - a fake simulator, obviously will run much faster trialSimulator.py - useful functions for simulation of clinical trials wear_paper.ipynb - python notebook with results that may be useful for the paper playground_old.ipynb - old code that is no longer of interest
+realSim-fake.py - a fake simulator, obviously will run much faster trialSimulator.py - useful functions for simulation of clinical trials wear_paper.ipynb - python notebook with results that may be useful for the paper (not yet!!) playground_old.ipynb - old code that is no longer of interest, but also trying a bunch of stuff weargroup_v2.py - new improved code